 II.
 Conduct of Hostilities and Availability of Legal Advisers

 2. Is there an obligation under IHL to make legal advisers available?
 When exactly do they need to be available?
 To advise who?
-Do all commanders need a legal adviser?
-(AP I, Art.
-82CIHL, Rule 141)
+Do all commanders need a legal adviser? (

 3. Is the advice of the legal advisers binding upon the military commanders?
 How can opinions of legal advisers and commanding officers be reconciled?
 Should legal advisers have a veto in the targeting procedure?